Trumpchi M8

 The Trumpchi M8 is a minivan manufactured by GAC Group under the Trumpchi brand in China and the GAC Motor brand globally.
-Originally launched as the GM8 in 2017, it was renamed to simply M8 in 2021.
+Originally launched as the GM8 in 2017, it was renamed in 2020 to simply M8 in China and GN8 in global markets.
 The completely redesigned second generation M8 was launched in 2022.

-First generation (2017-2022)
+First generation (2017)

 In China, the Trumpchi M8 and the previous GM8 is classified as a full-size seven-seat MPV, competing with cars like the Buick GL8.
 It was launched at the 2017 Auto Guangzhou as Trumpchi's first entry into the MPV segment.
 At launch, the GM8 is the largest passenger car that GAC has ever built and that makes it Trumpchi's flagship MPV.
-It was launched in the Chinese car market in the first quarter of 2018 with prices ranging from around 180,000 to 270,000 yuan.
+It was launched in the Chinese car market in the first quarter of 2018.
 Originally shown in a seven-seat 2/2/3 setup, GAC also offers a longer variant with more seats.

-There are nine trim levels of the Trumpchi GM8 for the 2020 model year, all equipped with a 2.0 liter gasoline turbo-four engine rated at 252 hp and 390 Nm of torque, and a 6-speed dual-clutch transmission.
-The maximum engine power of the Trumpchi GM8 is 185.0kW with a maximum horsepower of 252PS and maximum torque of 390.0N·m.
+There are nine trim levels of the Trumpchi GM8 for the 2020 model year, all equipped with a 2.0-litre turbocharged inline-4 petrol engine rated at 252 hp and 390 Nm of torque, and a 6-speed dual-clutch transmission.